postsharp/Metalama.Documentation/content/conceptual/troubleshooting/process-dump.md

 This should open a `diagnostics.json` file in your default editor.

-In the `miniDump/processes` section, set to `true` the processes for which logging should be enabled:
+The `miniDump/processes` section lists processes for which process dumps should be collected.
+The values are `false` by default.
+Set the values to `true` if you want to collect the process dumps of the following processes, should they crash.

 * `Compiler`: the compile-time process.
 * `Rider`: the design-time Roslyn process running under Rider.
 * `DevEnv`: the UI process of Visual Studio (note that there is no aspect code running in this process).